TheZalli/roller_repl/README.md

 Roller Script is a toy language project of mine, and it's name might change in the future.
 It is not designed to be a particularly useful language, at the moment, but even this might change.

+There is no language reference yet, but you might want to check out the syntax description file at src/parser/expr.lalrpop for a better understanding of the current syntax.
+It is written in the [LALRPOP](https://github.com/nikomatsakis/lalrpop) rule syntax.

 ## What is implemented
 * Comments
     * C-style, with nesting block comments (like in Rust)
     * `//` ignores text till end-of-line and all text enclosed between `/*` and _the matching_ `*/` is ignored
-    * Maximum block nesting depth is 255, which is plenty
+    * Maximum block comment nesting depth is 255, which is plenty
 * Datatypes
     * None (`none`)
     * Boolean (`true`, `false`)